Florida's Mangroves Still Much Further South than Documented in the 1960s

 The above was originally posted to Watts Up With That January 1, 2014

-Below are comments added since the original posting.
+Below are comments that were added just after the original posting.

 Florida's Mangroves were decimated as population pressures increased.
-In 1967 mangroves inhabited the 2 most northern counties but by 1992 were absent as presented in the study Davis, J. H. (1967).
-General map of natural vegetation of Florida.
-Gainesville, Fla., Agricultural Experiment Stations Institute of Food and Agricultural Sciences University of Florida.
-The fact that the northern extent of mangroves had not currently reached historic ranges was not discussed Cavanaugh's paper
+In graphs below, in 1967 mangroves inhabited the 2 most northern counties (red) but by 1992 (green) were absent as presented in the study by Davis, J. H. (1967), General map of natural vegetation of Florida, Gainesville, Fla., in Agricultural Experiment Stations Institute of Food and Agricultural Sciences University of Florida.
+The fact that the northern extent of mangroves has not currently rebounded to its historic ranges when temperatures were cooler, was not discussed Cavanaugh's paper .

 403.9332 Mitigation and enforcement.